Sundar824/filed-coding-test/README.md

     "Amount": "50"
 }

-pleas pull the code and run
+pleas pull the code and run the PaymentProcess.py file

     https://localhost:500/